microsoft/pxt/common-docs/release-tests/ie.md

 Look for these specific issues with Internet Explorer.

-* Discrepancies in CSS rendering - colors, alignement, font sizes
+* Discrepancies in CSS rendering - colors, alignment, font sizes
 * Block rendering

 ## Known limitations